openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

  ### 2.5: Setup and use the camera-software
- 1. conect the camera with you PC
+ 1. connect the camera with you PC
  2. For the installation process follow these instructions https://openuc2.github.io/docs/Toolboxes/DiscoveryInterferometer/SoftwareTutorial/#install-mvs-app-for-camera-utilization

 # Congraduation!
 You did all the Setup Steps!
 Now lets use the microscope